G20 watchdog says fund flows to developing countries a concern

-LONDON (Reuters) - The rising influence of "open ended" funds and the impact on developing economies if the investment flows were abruptly reversed remain a concern for global regulators, Financial Stability Board Chairman Mark Carney said on Monday.
+LONDON, July 3 (Reuters) - The rising influence of "open ended" funds and the impact on developing economies if the investment flows were abruptly reversed, remains a concern for global regulators, Financial Stability Board Chairman Mark Carney said on Monday.

-The rapid growth in the world's asset management sector since the financial crisis to $75 trillion assets by 2015, or 40 percent of the world's financial assets, has been a largely positive development, Carney told reporters.

 An issue of concern, however is around "open ended" funds supplying a substantial proportion of cross border flows into developing economies, Carney said.